NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/to-report.md

 Many turtle, patch, and link properties such as `color` or `label` can be thought of as both variables that we can change with the `set` command, as well as reporters that provide us with the values of these variables.
-Notice in the following example that the brackets `[ ]` that come before `of`:
+Notice in the following example that the brackets `[ ]`  come before `of`: